Slow Cooker Sausage and Potato Casserole

 slow cooker.
 (Some people prefer to saute the sausage and onions before adding them.
 Also, If you substitute fresh diced potatoes for the frozen, you may need to add to the cooking time.)

-• In a separate bowl, combine cream of chicken, sour cream, salt and pepper.
+• In a separate bowl, combine cream of mushroom, sour cream, creole seasoning, salt and pepper.

 • Pour over hash brown mix and stir to combine.